LokeshTaduri1/Data-Summarization/README.md

-# 🧠 Real-Time Text Summarization using NLP and Flask
+# 🧠 Real-Time Data Summarization using NLP and Flask

 This project is a Flask-based web application that leverages pre-trained NLP models from Hugging Face to generate concise summaries from lengthy documents in real-time.
 It enables users to submit large texts via a RESTful API and instantly receive summarized output, enhancing readability and reducing manual effort.